textext/textext/docs/source/install/windows-beta.rst

         1. Compared to previous versions of **TexText** for |InkscapeOld| |TexText| does not need any conversion utilities like ghostscript, pstoedit or pdfsvg.
+           Furthermore, the required Python bindungs for the GTK-GUI are already included in the windows version of |Inkscape|.

         2. Currently, GTKSourceView is not available in the Windows version of |TexText|, hence syntax highlighting is not enabled.
+An installer will be provided soon.

 Now you can launch |Inkscape| by double clicking on ``inkscape.exe`` in ``C:\InkscapeBeta`` and work with |TexText|

-Please report any issues!
-Thank you!
+**Please report any issues!** Thank you!

 Switching back to Inkscape |InkscapeOld|